joako1991/MaIAWinterSchoolPyQt5/PyQtExamples/EditTextExample/README.md

 in disk, or when we want to grab some information from the user to create a user database, for instance.

+This object can be used also to only show some text, that we loaded from a file, for instance, and the user cannot modify it.
+This can be done if we set the QLineEdit object as read-only.

 # Application screenshot
 ![app screenshot](/PyQtExamples/EditTextExample/images/lineEditExample.png)